 The reason why we have an equinox in the first place is because of the Earth’s tilt.
 Relative to is path around the sun, the Earth is tilted at a roughly 23.4 degree angle, all year round.
 And, if you were to draw an arrow straight up from the North pole, and watched the Earth revolve around the world from a distance, that line would point at the same angle all year.
 That is to say, the Earth tilts in the same direction regardless of where it is in its yearly path.
 As a result, in Chicago’s summer, the northern hemisphere tilts towards the sun and receives direct sunlight, and in the winter, it tilts away and the southern hemisphere gets its time in the sun’s direct light.

-Meanwhile, on the winter solstice, the sun shines directly on the the tropic of Capricorn, which falls along the same distance south of the equator, around southern Brazil, and the Sun will peak at the lowest point it will all year.
+Meanwhile, on the northern hemisphere’s winter solstice, the sun shines directly on the the tropic of Capricorn, which falls along the same distance south of the equator, around southern Brazil.
+On this day in Chicago, the Sun will peak at the lowest point it will all year.
 We don’t see much of the sun during this part of the year – it doesn’t appear above the horizon until right before it peaks and right after, giving us short days.
 On the winter solstice in Chicago, our daylight hours shrink to about nine hours and seven minutes.
 (If you’re keeping score, that’s a difference of six hours and six minutes between summer and winter solstices).

 The spring and autumn equinoxes, by comparison, will be rather average days, from a scientific point of view.
 On the equinoxes, we are exactly halfway between the winter solstice (the shortest day of the year) and the summer solstice (the longest).
 It’s not the coldest time of year, nor the warmest – it’s just sort of, you know, average.